top of page

 A yoga teacher demonstrating frog pose

-How to do frog pose
+How to do Frog Pose

 • Begin in a tabletop position: on all fours with the wrists stacked underneath the shoulders and the knees underneath the hips